sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. warning::
   It is good practice to ensure the ``.py`` and ``.html`` files match the ``.ipynb`` files as closely as possible.
-This flag (and Jupyter cell magics) should only be used when the relevant code is already intended to be executed by the end user.
+This flag (and Jupyter cell magics) should only be used when the relevant code is intended to be executed by the end user.

 .. _without_execution: